 The Lead Qualification Piece

 The lead qualification piece is important here.
 After all, you can always grow lead volume by lowering the bar for what qualifies as a lead.
-That’s lead volume growth — but it isn’t a great measure of how effective your efforts are.
+That’s lead volume growth, but it isn’t a great measure of how effective your efforts are.

 So what exactly do we mean by qualified lead volume?
 Largely, that’s up to you, your team, and the other teams that you work with to determine.

-You could measure marketing qualified leads (MQLs) or sales qualified leads (SQLs), or any other lead classification that makes sense for you business.
+You could measure marketing qualified leads (MQLs) or sales qualified leads (SQLs), or any other lead classification that makes sense for your business.
 Lead qualification can hinge, among other things, on factors such as:

 • Demonstrated level of intent